 Online independent and collaborative learning activities including 1 x 2-hour seminar equivalent

 What is ‘theory’?
 Why use it?
 How do particular theories develop in conversation with each other?
 How can they be brought to bear usefully in new contexts?
-This unit explores these questions and more by offering an introduction to a wide range of theoretical, historical and philosophical perspectives and positions from the twentieth and twenty-first centuries relevant to literature and the arts.
+This unit explores these questions and more by offering an introduction to a wide range of theoretical, historical and philosophical perspectives and positions relevant to literature and writing.
 It asks fundamental questions about the relationship between theory, literary analysis, and creative practice.
 Students will be encouraged to explore a range of influential theoretical concepts and perspectives pertinent to literary studies and creative writing.
 They will develop an understanding of how theory can be used as frameworks for analysis and creative practice.
 Topics addressed in this unit may include theories of power, gender, creativity, language and literature in a range of historical and contemporary perspectives.

 Unit Fee Information

 Click on the fee link below which describes you: